Guy Martin: Personal life

 Martin lives in North Lincolnshire with his wife Sharon and their daughter.

 Martin briefly owned the pub in his home village, which he has since sold.

+In May 2026, Martin was the guest for BBC Radio 4's Desert Island Discs.
+His musical choices included "Hurt" by Johnny Cash, "The Day is My Enemy" by The Prodigy and "With or Without You" by U2.
+His book choice was "Stealing Speed" by Mat Oxley and his luxury item the back catalogue of Race Engine Technology magazine.

-Personal machinery
+Personal vehicles

 Martin owned a Merlin aero engine from a 1942 Lancaster bomber, and a Scania 144 530 truck engine.
 He also has a 1915 Amanco Chore Boy stationary engine with the original low tension magneto in his kitchen.

 Martin owns a 2013 Ford Transit van and a unique Volvo Vöx supercar.
 The van is for general transport while the Vöx is just for special occasions, however he does his daily commute to his truck job on his mountain bike.
 He has owned various Vauxhall Astra vans, until a bad example put him off the type.
 He now swears by the reliability of the Transit, driving it around 40000 mi a year.

-He bought the Vöx in 2012 from Koenigsegg engineer Mattias Vöcks.
+Martin bought the Vöx in 2012 from Koenigsegg engineer Mattias Vöcks.
 Based on a 1967 Volvo Amazon, it was upgraded and customised by Vöcks into an E85 biofuel powered 788 bhp vehicle, which Martin claims has reached 205 mph on a racetrack.
 The Vöx followed a string of high performance cars Martin bought for special occasions (only ever owning one at a time, and sometimes only owning his van).
 At age 21 he bought a BMW E46 M3 CSL, followed by a Porsche GT3 RS at age 24, then a new BMW E92 M3 V8, and lastly before the Vöx, a 2010 Aston Martin V12 Vantage bought new at age 28.

 Martin also owns a large collection of bicycles and motorcycles, including a Bimota.
 In bicycles, he has owned a Raleigh Chopper, then a Raleigh Mustang, Falcon Fattrack, but describes his first proper bike as being a Whyte 46 bought in 2005, followed by an Orange 224, Scott Ransom 10, Alpine 160, finally settling on a Cotic.